Zero paid placements. No brand can pay to rank higher on Simscanner.

 8. Wikipedia, Mexico (capital Mexico City, Mexican peso MXN, Spanish language, North America, borders). en.wikipedia.org/wiki/Mexico.
 Retrieved 30 May 2026.

 AI-assisted disclosure.
 This page was drafted with AI assistance and reviewed by the Simscanner editorial team.
 Every factual claim is sourced above with a public URL and retrieval date.
-Per-brand plan prices, data amounts, validity, coverage scores, speed and FUP values are marked pending verification and are not published until checked against each brand's own page.
+Per-brand plan prices, data amounts, validity, coverage scores, speed and FUP values are marked a modelled estimate and are not published until checked against each brand's own page.
 We do not invent data.

 Related